You Can Dance: Accolades

-You Can Dance made appearances on a number of year-end and best-of lists.
-Upon its release, the record was chosen as "album of the week" by Music & Media, issued on November 28, 1987.
+You Can Dance made appearances on a number of year-end and best-of lists by publications such as Cash Box, Los Angeles Times and The Village Voice.
+Upon release, the record was chosen as "album of the week" by Music & Media, issued on November 28, 1987.
 The same publication named it "The Dance Record of the Year".
 Lucinda Prince of the Australian website Cool Accident listed the compilation as one of the "Best 5 Pop Remix Albums".

 Track listing

 Personnel

 Credits adapted as per the You Can Dance LP liner notes.